Dynamical convexity and elliptic periodic orbits for Reeb flows: Proof of Theorems A and B

-Now, we consider the two cases of Theorem A. In case (H1), we can choose $\bar f$ even so that every periodic orbit $\gamma$ of $\bbeta^\pr$ with action less than $T$ has the property that the parities of the Conley-Zehnder indexes of the orbits are the same (observe that $\rs(\bvr^k)$ is always even).
+{\bf Case (H1).} We can choose $\bar f$ even so that every periodic orbit $\gamma$ of $\bbeta^\pr$ with action less than $T$ has the property that the parities of the Conley-Zehnder indexes of the orbits are the same (observe that $\rs(\bvr^k)$ is always even).
 Consequently, the chain complex is lacunary.
 Thus, the filtered cylindrical contact homology is well defined because its differential vanishes identically.
 Moreover, we conclude that